 It may be challenging at first but hang in there!
 Once breastfeeding is established, you will find it is the simplest way to feed your baby (and, it’s natural and organic to boot!)

-You are now armed and ready for the onslaught of advice!
 You’ll avoid inflicting pain with a rough towel.
 You won’t be fooled by threats of saggy breasts or a bland diet.
-You’ll be able to breastfeed through challenges, knowing you are doing the best for your baby.
+You’ll be able to breastfeed through challenges and not get tripped up with all the rumors and bad advice.